nibbula/lish/docs/lish-examples.md

 Variables are set with `export`, with or without an `=` between the name and the value:
 ```
-$ export name "Mister Noodle"
+Lish> export name "Mister Noodle"
-$ echo $name
+Lish> echo $name
 Mister Noodle
 ```

 **Note**: Using single quotes results in:
 ```
-$ export name 'Mister Noodle'
+Lish> export name 'Mister Noodle'
 WARNING: Extra arguments: (Noodle')
-$ echo $name
+Lish> echo $name
 'Mister
 ```

-Single quotes are instead used in the typical Lisp way of preventing evaluation of expressions, but only just before and inside parentheses.
-The un-specialness of single quotes otherwise, can help in avoiding getting tripped up by English
+In Common Lisp, single quotes are used as a prefix to prevent evaluation of expressions, but only just before and inside parentheses.
+To avoid confusion between syntaxes, Lish only uses single quote in the Lisp way.
+The un-specialness of single quotes otherwise, can help in avoiding getting tripped up by English contractions:
-contractions:

 ```
 echo If'n '(+ 2 3) weren't indeed (+ 2 3), 'twould be broke'd.
 ```

+Here the single quote is used in the Lisp way to prevent evaluation of (+ 2 3), but otherwise use verbatim in commands.

 Variables are not split after substitution:
 ```
-$ mkdir $name
+Lish> mkdir $name
-$ ls
+Lish> ls
 Mister Noodle
 ```
 A single directory was created rather than two, which `bash` would have created unless `$name` were quoted.